techgaun/github-dorks/README.md

 #### Limitations

 - Authenticated requests get a higher rate limit.
-But, you can still hit limit with user/org with too many repos or even with large repos or large number of dorks.
-This is a major limitation, imo, at the moment for this tool.
+But, since this tool waits for the api rate limit to be reset (which is usually less than a minute), it can be slightly slow.
 - Output formatting is not great.
 PR welcome
-- Handle rate limit and retry.
-PR welcome
+- ~~Handle rate limit and retry.
+PR welcome~~

 ### Contribution
-Please consider contributing the dorks that can reveal potentially senstive information in github.
+Please consider contributing the dorks that can reveal potentially sensitive information in github.

 ### List of Dorks
 I am not categorizing at the moment.
 Instead I am going to just the list of dorks with a description.
 Many of the dorks can be modified to make the search more specific or generic.
 You can see more options [here](https://github.com/search#search_cheatsheet_pane).